Eyeing Trump, Obama takes new action to ban Arctic drilling

 The law, the 1953 Outer Continental Shelf Lands Act, allows presidents to withdraw lands from future leasing.
 It’s been used by past administrations to restrict oil exploration on the West and East coasts, though each time the ban on leases was given an expiration date.

-Obama’s previous moves barring new leases in the Arctic and Atlantic could be reversed when Trump takes office and his new administration issues new plans for drilling.
-The moves announced Tuesday, however, will be more difficult to reverse since they would be implemented using a law and not executive action.
+Obama’s previous efforts barring new leases in the Arctic and Atlantic could be reversed when Trump takes office and his new administration issues new plans for drilling.
+Tuesday’s initiatives, however, will be more difficult to reverse since they would be implemented using a law and not executive action.

 “We believe there is a strong legal basis for these withdrawals,” said one senior administration official, predicting the moves would “go forward and will stand the test of time.”